 It’s true that there are a few sections without guardrails and sheer drops and if you have a fear of heights or you’re not used to driving in the mountains, it can be scary.
 Driving this highway however, is no more dangerous than driving on a busy freeway.

-It can also be a bit unnerving to drive the Million Dollar Highway in a big RV or when towing however it is still doable.
+I will add that it can be a bit unnerving to drive the Million Dollar Highway in an RV or when towing however it is still doable.

 There is really only one part of this highway that is abnormally “dangerous” and it’s the section just 10 minutes before reaching Ouray when headed northbound.

 As you can see in the photo shown below, it’s a narrow two lane road but this is the part where there is no guardrail and the edge is sheer.
 Fortunately, on the downhill, you won’t be on the exposed side of the highway, it’s only on the way up that nervous drivers will feel a bit white knuckled.
 If you do fin yourself driving back on the uphill side of the road, drive early in the morning or close to sunset that way there’s less traffic and you can hug the center line more.

 The good new is, if you combine this with the San Juan Skyway and make your road trip a loop, then you don’t have to worry about driving on the “exposed side.”

 Overall, don’t let fear hold you back from experiencing this beautiful drive.
 When in doubt, take it slow.

 The drive leading up to Red Mountain Pass is really quite moderate and typical of Colorado roads so if just that section unnerves you, I wouldn’t recommend going on to Ouray.

 That being said, it is dangerous to drive this in icy/winter conditions.
 Be sure to check up on road conditions before you head out on the scenic highway.

 Map of the Million Dollar Highway Road Trip